On the Convergence of critical points of the Ambrosio-Tortorelli functional

 since $ v_\e=1$ on $\partial\O$.
 Then the conclusion follows summing up \eqref{form1} and \eqref{form2}. \end{proof}

 \begin{remark}{\rm The fact that critical points \((u_\e,v_\e)\) enjoy the higher regularity \([\C^{2,\alpha}(\overline{\O})]^2\) allows one to obtain a strong form of the conservative equations for \( (u_\e,v_\e)\).
 In particular, some information on the boundary are recovered since the vector field $X$ does not need to be tangential on $\partial\O$.
-This additional information will be instrumental in Section \ref{sec:convergence} to characterize the boundary term occurring in the first inner variation of the Mumford-Shah functional.
-A slightly weaker form can be obtained through inner variations of the energy by using deformations of the form \( u_t:=u\circ \Phi_t^{-1}- G\circ \Phi_t^{-1} +G\) and \(v_t:=v\circ \Phi_t^{-1}\), where \(\Phi_t\) is the integral flow of a vector field \(X \in \mathscr C^1_c(\R^N;\R^N)\) satisfying \(X \cdot \nu_\O=0\) on \(\p \O\) and $G$ is an arbitrary extension of $g$ to the whole domain $\O$. {It} leads to the following inner variational equation (see \ref{lem:expressions_inner})
+This additional information will be instrumental in Section \ref{sec:convergence} to characterize the boundary term occurring in the first inner variation of the Mumford-Shah functional. } \end{remark}